-That:

-- 1. Members continue to play their part in the Local Authority and Partner management response to Covid-19 in Walsall and support the government messages for residents to get fully vaccinated; - 2.
-Subject, to any comments Members may wish to make, the report be noted.
+That colleagues continue to play their part in the Local Authority and Partner management response to Covid-19 in Walsall and support the government messages for residents to get fully vaccinated.

 3. Report detail

 There are a number of components in relation to the response to the Covid-19 pandemic in Walsall to date.
 This report will cover several of these including: